araobp/ultrasonic-communication/README.md

 I tested various Chirp compression techniques by simulating chirp compression and also by implementing test code on STM32L4 DSP.

+Test code of FFT[real up-chirp * complex down-chirp] on STM32L4 DSP showed the best result as follows:

 ![](./doc/FFT_upXdown.jpg)

 ==> [Experiment3](EXPERIMENT3.md)